 SGELEG › Internal Rules and Regulations

-Resolution C(2006)78/REV1/FINAL (pdf, 179 KB) describes the role and future direction of the OECD.
-It defines the responsabilities of the Secretary-General and the Council, the Organisation's governing body, and describes the relationship between the Council, the Standing Committees and the substantive Committees.
+Resolution C(2006)78/REV1/FINAL describes the role and future direction of the OECD.
+It defines the responsibilities of the Secretary-General and the Council, the Organisation's governing body, and describes the relationship between the Council, the Standing Committees and the substantive Committees.
 It also covers decision-making mechanisms for the Council and Standing Committees.

-The Financial Regulations (pdf, 544 KB) govern the budget and financial management of the OECD and shall, unless otherwise specified, apply to all resources, funds and programmes administered by the Organisation.
-It is the Secretary-General's responsability to put in place appropriate controls, systems and processes to ensure the efficient and effective management of the Organisation in accordance with these Regulations.
+The Financial Regulations govern the budget and financial management of the OECD and shall, unless otherwise specified, apply to all resources, funds and programmes administered by the Organisation.
+It is the Secretary-General's responsibility to put in place appropriate controls, systems and processes to ensure the efficient and effective management of the Organisation in accordance with these Regulations.

 Code of Conduct